practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 With GNU Prolog I immediately ran into a problem:

-- I was not able to compile and install later (v.1.5.0) and latest versions (v.1.6.0) of GNU Prolog:
+- I was not able to compile and install a later (v.1.5.0) and the latest version (v.1.6.0) of GNU Prolog:

 - http://gprolog.org/#download
 - https://github.com/didoudiaz/gprolog